ductwork/ductwork.github.io/advanced/configuration.md

 ## `logger`

-The `logger` configuration value is the only value that is not defined in the configuration file as it requires a logger object instance.
-It is recommended to configure this via an initializer or somewhere during rails boot.
-There is an included initializer that sets the logger to the `Rails.logger` if one is not set.
-While it logically flows to share the same logger for everything, it is recommended to use a separate logger for the running `ductwork` process.
-The default logger prints to `STDOUT`.
+Configures the logger instance used by Ductwork.
+This is the only configuration value not defined in the YAML file, as it requires a logger object.
+Configure this in an initializer or during Rails boot.
+An included initializer sets the logger to `Rails.logger` if none is specified.
+While sharing the Rails logger is convenient, using a separate logger for the Ductwork process is recommended.

+**Default:** Logger writing to `STDOUT`

 ```ruby
 # config/initializers/ductwork.rb